When an employee is hired, the employee is expected to be regularly available for their scheduled work in return for payment for those days of work.

 Supervisors with concerns about an employee's absenteeism may work with an human resource (HR) adviser to identify the specific issues and next steps.

 Contact AskMyHR.
-You will be asked to provide specific information about
+You'll be asked to provide specific information about:

 - The nature and extent of the absenteeism

 - Your concerns about impact to the workplace

 - The dates of absences, be prepared to provide supporting documents